wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 The following case conversion methods were improved to work better with Unicode characters: `upcase`, `downcase`, `swapcase`, `capitalize`.
 These four methods included in the classes `String` and `Symbol` were affected by this change.
 The similar methods in `String` that makes changes in place (the ones that ends with exclamation mark, such as `upcase!`) were also covered.

 Before Ruby 2.4, the case conversion only worked with ASCII characters, having no effect in other characters.
-See this example in Ruby 2.3, using an Spanish name with an accent in the first letter:
+See this example in Ruby 2.3, using a Spanish name with an accent in the first letter:

 ```ruby
 irb(main):> "ángela".upcase